Awake in the Wild Nature Meditation Retreat in the Southern Baja Mountains

 The staff at Tsegyalgar will be happy to recommend local spots for you to discover.

 The retreat will begin with registration starting at 4 pm on February 17th.
 Please plan to arrive between 4 and 6 pm, so that you can get settled in a bit before dinner and orientation.
-For those of you flying into San Jose del Cabo airport and wishing to take a shuttle in or carpool, please schedule a flight that arrives no later than 3 pm on the 17th.
+For those of you flying into San Jose del Cabo airport and wishing to take a shuttle in (for a small fee) or carpool, please schedule a flight that arrives no later than 3 pm on the 17th.

 The retreat will end at 10 am on February 23rd.
 Please schedule your return flight for after 12:30 pm to allow for traffic with the shuttle and time to check in.